jorgbergh/cs288-sp26-a3/README.md

 # CS 288 Assignment 3 — EECS RAG System

-A retrieval-augmented generation system that answers factoid questions about UC Berkeley EECS using crawled web pages.
+A retrieval-augmented generation (RAG) system that answers factoid questions about UC Berkeley EECS using crawled web content.
+It combines sparse (BM25) and dense (FAISS) retrieval with Reciprocal Rank Fusion and an LLM reader.

+---

 ## Setup